duncantl/NativeCodeAnalysis/examples/toupper.md

 # tolower()

-We don't show how we know tolower() maps to the C routine do_tolower, now how toupper also maps to that same C routine.
+We don't show how we know tolower() maps to the C routine do_tolower, nor how toupper also maps to that same C routine.
+This is described in ../tests/R_FunTab.xml and now quite simple from a computational perspective.
-That is a separate task based on understanding of the architectire of R.
+However, it is a separate task based on understanding of the architecture of R.

 ```
 tolower